 The David Magoon Memorial Lecture is in loving memory of the third-year Harvard Medical School student and 24-year-old son of Drs.
 Elbert and Martha Magoon, who passed away in a tragic accident in 2006.

-Tuesday, May 5
+Tuesday, May 3

-North Canton Medical Group, Auditorium, entrance A
+North Canton Medical Center, Auditorium, entrance A

 5:30 p.m.- Hors d’oeuvres and fellowship

 The annual lecture is made possible by memorial donations.
 To make a donation to support future lectures, recognition of health professionals and educational fellowships, call The Aultman Foundation at 330-363-4908 or click here.
 If you make a donation online, please select "David Magoon Lecture Series" from the "designation" drop-down box.